Vilis322/roomsizer/README.md

 - `0`: Success or user cancellation
 - `1`: Error during calculation or invalid input

-## Contributing

-### Code Style

-- Follow PEP 8 guidelines
-- Use type hints for all function signatures
-- Write Google-style docstrings
-- Keep functions focused and testable
-- Use lazy logging formatting: `logger.debug("Value: %s", value)`

-### Adding Tests

-All new features must include:
-- Unit tests for domain logic
-- Integration tests for CLI (if applicable)
-- Edge case and error condition tests

-## License

-[Add your license here]

 ## Acknowledgments

 Built with Python 3.10+, following Domain-Driven Design and Clean Architecture principles.